-Position: Founding trustee and Trust secretary, Monarch Butterfly New Zealand Trust.
+Position: Founding trustee and Trust secretary, Moths and Butterflies of New Zealand Trust Pūrerehua Aotearoa (formerly the Monarch Butterfly New Zealand Trust).

 Field: Conservation of native butterflies and moths

-Jacqui Knight is a founding trustee of the Monarch Butterfly New Zealand Trust (MBNZT).
+Jacqui Knight is a founding trustee of the Moths and Butterflies of New Zealand Trust Pūrerehua Aotearoa (MBNZT).
 This was established in 2005 with the aim of protecting and enhancing the overwintering site and habitat of the monarch butterfly (Danaus plexippus) at Tauranga Bay (also known as Butterfly Bay) in the far north of New Zealand and also to raise public awareness of New Zealand’s endemic butterflies.
 Interest in and membership of MBNZT grew quickly, so that in 2007, the objectives were broadened to encompass the needs of all endemic and native butterflies and moths.

 Their mission is to increase biodiversity within New Zealand to benefit present and future New Zealanders so that our butterflies and moths and their habitat is enhanced and protected where possible.